sktarab4/Adventure-Works-Data-Engineering-Project/README.md

 ### Implementation Steps

-## 1: Dataset Preparation
+### 1: Dataset Preparation

 * Downloaded Adventure Works dataset from Kaggle.
-* Uploaded the cleaned CSV files to a public GitHub repository to simulate a hosted so
+* Uploaded the cleaned CSV files to a public GitHub repository to simulate a hosted source.

+### 2: Data Ingestion with Azure Data Factory

+* Created a pipeline in Azure Data Factory using the HTTP connector.
+* Used parameterized pipelines to dynamically loop through multiple file names and URLs.
+* Data was fetched from GitHub and stored in ADLS Gen2.
+* Each file landed in its dedicated subfolder under the /bronze/ zone (raw zone).

+### 3: Raw Storage – Bronze Layer

+* Organized the ADLS Gen2 structure as:

+/bronze/
+    ├── customers/
+    ├── products/
+    └── sales/

+* No transformations were done in this layer — purely for storing ingested raw files.